Sarasota County School Board: Stay mum on guns

 The Board voted 4-1 against the district sending a message home regarding gun safety.

-Brown responded, “We weren’t taking any guns away, we were just saying ‘kids are home, keep your guns safe.’”
+“We weren’t taking any guns away, we were just saying ‘kids are home, keep your guns safe,’” she said.

 Zucker agreed with Robinson, questioning at what point did the issue become the Board’s responsibility, and at what point does it become parents’ responsibility.